-This Project is compatible with local plans, by considering the placement of turbines as a way to promote the long term viability of rural land uses and the associated rural character of the area.
-At a regional level, it supports the goals and strategies of the Southern Tier West Region Comprehensive Economic Development Strategy by capitalizing on the local wind resources.
-It also supports the Western NY Regional Sustainability Plan’s renewable energy target of 75% renewable energy production by 2025.
+This Project is compatible with the County plan, by considering the placement of turbines as a way to promote the long term viability of rural land uses and the associated rural character of the area by maintaining agricultural land use patterns.
+Whether or not a wind facility negatively impacts views is subjective, to some extent.
+Some people may feel the Facility will impact scenic views, which would represent an inconsistency with the County Comprehensive Plan.
+At a regional level, the Project Facility has no known inconsistencies with the Southern Tier West Region Comprehensive Economic, and supports its goals and strategies of the Development Strategy by capitalizing on the local wind resources.
+The Project Facility has no known inconsistencies with the Western NY Regional Sustainability Plan, and is consistent with two goals of this plan: 1) utilize renewable resources (wind) to generate electric power and provide local and regional economic benefits and 2) preserve, protect and enhance agricultural lands.

 Land Use Trends